 CAFII supports FSCO's investments in public education initiatives around consumer financial literacy.
-Consumer education around financial literacy is a shared, multi-stakeholder responsibility and something in which CAFII members and other industry stakeholders are actively involved.
+Consumer education around financial literacy is a shared, multi-stakeholder responsibility and something in which many industry stakeholders are actively involved.
 While consumers are ultimately responsible for their purchase decisions, governments and regulators such as FSCO have an important role to play, alongside the industry, in providing education which can help consumers better understand the benefits and limitations of products and improve their financial literacy.

 With respect to the imminent Superintendent's Treating Consumers Fairly (TCF) Guideline, we were pleased to see that the April 3/18 transmittal message, by which FSCO released the draft TCF Guideline to stakeholders for consultation, stated that the Commission will be taking specific steps to ensure alignment and coherence between Ontario's TCF Guideline and the CCIR's "Guidance: Conduct of Insurance Business and Fair Treatment of Customers."
 It is of the utmost importance to CAFII members that the two documents be harmonized to the maximum degree possible, in order to achieve the benefits of a consistent, clear, and uniform standard for both consumers and the industry.

-With respect to any new expectations of the industry which may be introduced in the finalized TCF Guideline, we ask that a reasonable period of time for implementation be provided, with a minimum of 90 days being our recommendation.
+With regard to any new expectations of the industry which may be introduced in the finalized TCF Guideline, we ask that a reasonable period of time for implementation be provided, with a minimum of 90 days provided for adjusting to new regulations; and that a longer period of at least six to nine months be built-in for implementing changes that require modifications to IT systems or processes.